MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

 A pointer to a `CPalette` object identifying the logical palette replaced by the palette specified by *`pPalette`*.
-It is `NULL` if there is an error.
+It's `NULL` if there's an error.

 ### Remarks

 The new palette becomes the palette object used by GDI to control colors displayed in the device context and replaces the previous palette.

 An application can select a logical palette into more than one device context.
-However, changes to a logical palette will affect all device contexts for which it is selected.
+However, changes to a logical palette will affect all device contexts for which it's selected.
 If an application selects a palette into more than one device context, the device contexts must all belong to the same physical device.

 ## <a name="selectstockobject"></a> `CDC::SelectStockObject`